gusostow/CNNcar/training/README.md

 Run training-server.py on laptop first, then training-client.py on the pi.
 After a session, training data is saved as pickled numpy arrays in the training-data folder.

-### Pi training-client.py script

-The role of the pi is simple: passively stream video frames to the laptop as a TCP client.

-Before the pi can connect to the laptop server, the host and the port need to match the training-server script.
-Change these here: `client_socket.connect(("192.168.1.164", 8033))`.
-The host address is your laptop's local ip address (you can find it by typing `ifconfig` into terminal on the laptop).
-The port is whatever 4-digit number you chose in the training-server.

-Picamera has a module that allows you to capture video frames continuously as numpy arrays to a stream.
-Here is more information on the [picamera.array module](http://picamera.readthedocs.io/en/release-1.10/api_array.html) and [capturing to a network stream](http://picamera.readthedocs.io/en/release-1.10/recipes1.html#capturing-to-a-network-stream).

 ### Laptop training-server.py sript

 The laptop has two main functions during training: send steering commands to the car and save training data as numpy matrices.